3 WAYS TO BURN MORE CALORIES THAN YOU’RE EATING

 Burning more calories than you eat in a day is referred to as a “calorie deficit” and is the basis of many weight-loss equations.
 The idea is daily calories in minus daily calories out = caloric deficit.

 The first thing you need to understand is that one pound of fat is made of about 3,500 of extra calories.
 To lose one pound of fat, you need to create a caloric deficit of 3,500 calories.
-For example if you wanted to lose one pound a week ~3,500/7= 500.
-That means negative 500 calories a day overall.
+For example if you wanted to lose one pound a week divide 3,500 calories by seven to get 500; that means negative 500 calories a day overall.

 There are only 3 ways you can create a deficit of calories each day: